lf-lang/lingua-franca/test/Rust/src/README.md

 - [ ] benchmark generation
 - interfacing with Rust ecosystem
   - [x] `target/CargoDependency.lf`: generated project can depend on external crates, including local ones
+  - [x] `target/CargoDependencyOnRuntime.lf`: Specify runtime crate as a cargo dependency
   - [x] `target/ModuleDependency.lf`: one can add pure rust modules to the generated project without fuss
   - [x] `target/ModuleDependencyWithDirModule.lf`: one can also add a tree of modules
   - [x] `target/BuildProfileRelease.lf`: one can select the *release* build profile with the `build-type` property
   - [x] `target/BuildProfileDefaultIsDev.lf`: default Cargo build profile is *dev*
-  - [ ] Specify runtime crate as a cargo dependency
 - `target/CliFeature.lf`: CLI parameter parsing
   - [x] for runtime options
   - [x] for parameters of the main reactor